simplyequipped/pyjs8call/README.md

 Monitors configured schedule entries and applies the necessary setting changes at the scheduled time.
 Settings that can be changed on a schedule include frequency, modem speed, and configuration profile.

+**Propagation** (pyjs8call.propagation)
+Parses stored spots into datasets of individual or median SNR values for grid squares or callsigns.
+This information can be used to infer general propagation conditions between the local station and a specific station, or the local station and a specific grid square.

+**Notifications** (pyjs8call.notifications)
+Send an email message (including email-to-text) via an existing SMTP server when a message directed to the local station is received.

 &nbsp;

 ### Examples